 You should use GMAT Focus Official Prep materials to prepare for this section, practicing your critical reasoning and data literacy skills.

 The new GMAT exam differs from the classic GMAT in terms of test sections, length, and tested subject matter.
-The new GMAT Focus Edition combats test-taking fatigue, lasting 2 hours and 15 minutes, almost an hour shorter than the classic GMAT exam, two hours shorter than the GRE general test, and 45 minutes longer than the Executive Assessment (EA).
+The GMAT Focus Edition combats test-taking fatigue, lasting 2 hours and 15 minutes, almost an hour shorter than the classic GMAT exam and two hours shorter than the GRE general test.
+However, the new GMAT is still 45 minutes longer than the Executive Assessment (EA).

 However, some similarities exist, as both exams test relevant business skills, reading comprehension, and data analysis skills.
 Further, like the current GMAT, the GMAT Focus Edition test remains a question-adaptive exam and can be taken online or at a test center.